-There’s some brief footage of the Hollywood sign looking pretty rough, and as I’d no idea about its history I thought I’d read up.
+I watched Argo last night and noticed some brief footage of the Hollywood sign looking pretty rough.
+I’d no idea about the sign’s history so did some reading.

 The total cost of the sign was $21,000 (about $265,000 today), and it was only expected to exist for 18 months.